Guinea pig or hamster? They look similar, but they’re very different pets.

 The oldest guinea pig ever was almost 15 years old before it died in 1979.

-The life expectancy of these small and adorable pets is important when considering which of these two rodents to adopt.
+The life expectancy of these small and great pets is important when considering which of these two rodents to adopt.

 Appearance